Model house with coins stacked up in front

 * Note: Not all electricity retailers will move you to a new demand or time of use tariff.
 Some retailers may allow their customers with a smart meter to remain on a flat rate tariff.
 Be sure to check with your retailer.

-The rates and structures of tariffs that electricity retailers offer to their customers is ultimately decided by the retailer.
+The rates and structures of tariffs that electricity retailers offer to their customers is ultimately decided by each retailer.

 Whilst network tariffs charged to electricity retailers have been moving to demand and time of use-based tariffs (from 1 July 2021 for customers with a smart meter), electricity retailers can choose when or if they pass on to their customers tariffs that have charges based on demand and/or time of use.